Uncivil Fracas Over Civil Rights Commission Heads to Court

-The White House believes it has a right to replace commission member Victoria Wilson, whose term the administration says ended on Nov.
+The fight centers on whether the White House has a right to replace commission member Victoria Wilson, whose term the administration says ended on Nov.
 29, 2001.
-Commission chairwoman Mary Francis Berry, who supports Wilson, disagrees, and has retained outside counsel to help keep Bush's appointee off the panel.
+Berry, who supports Wilson, disagrees, and has retained outside counsel to help keep Kirsanow off the panel.

 American University Professor Richard Semiatin calls the dispute a "political tempest in a teapot," one with the potential of turning into a "very, very nasty political fight" that "the White House doesn't need right now."

 But the White House is not backing down.
-Bush appointee Peter Kirsanow, a black labor lawyer from Cleveland, is the rightful heir to the seat, administration officials say, and the Justice Department is taking Wilson to court.
+Kirsanow, a black labor lawyer from Cleveland, is the rightful heir to the seat, administration officials say, and the Justice Department is taking Wilson to court.

 "Peter Kirsanow is the rightful member to the commission," said White House spokeswoman Anne Womack.
 "This has nothing to do with threatening their independence.
 We're taking this measure to preserve the independence of the commission."